annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

   booking data.
 - Original: The data originates from real hotels, however pre-processing has been made, two datasets were merged into one.
-- Comprehensive: The is comprehensive, contains all critical information.
+- Comprehensive: The data is comprehensive, contains all critical information.
 - Current: The data is not current, it is 7 years old as of November 2022.